 Public lectures and public benefit

-The RCR is committed to benefitting the public and holds free lectures about clinical oncology and clinical radiology.
+We are committed to benefitting the public and hold free lectures* about clinical oncology and clinical radiology.
 Delivered by leading clinicians these will fascinate and inform all who attend.

-Most recent lecture: 23 June 2016 - The changing cancer story – living with and beyond cancer
+- The changing cancer story – living with and beyond cancer, Professor Jane Maher - June 2016 View the lecture

 - From Radium to radium, Professor Nick Reed - June 2015.
 View the lecture